akira-kurogane/xattr/README.rst

 .. image:: https://travis-ci.org/xattr/xattr.svg?branch=master
     :target: https://travis-ci.org/xattr/xattr

-xattr is a Python wrapper for extended filesystem attributes.
+xattr is a Python script wrapper for viewing and editing extended filesystem attributes on the command line.
+It is provided as an alternative to getfattr, setfattr, etc. for Unix-y environments that don't have those.

 Extended attributes extend the basic attributes of files and directories in the file system.
 They are stored as name:data pairs associated with